circleci/circleci-docs/jekyll/_cci2/security.md

 - **scope:** If the target is owned by an Account in the CircleCI domain model, the account field should be filled in with the Account name and ID.
 This data is a JSON blob that will always contain `id` and `type` and will likely contain `name`.
 - **success:** A flag to indicate if the action was successful.
 - **request:** If this event was triggered by an external request this data will be populated and may be used to connect events that originate from the same external request.
 The format is a JSON blob containing `id` (the request ID assigned to this request by CircleCI), `ip_address` (the original IP address in IPV4 dotted notation from which the request was made, eg. 127.0.0.1), and `client_trace_id` (the client trace ID header, if present, from the 'X-Client-Trace-Id' HTTP header of the original request).

+## Checklist To Using CircleCI Securely as a Customer

+If you are getting started with CircleCI there are some things you can ask your team to consider for security best practices as _users_ of CircleCI:

+- Minimise the number of secrets (private keys / environment variables) your build needs.
+- Ensure the secrets you _do_ use are of limited scope in their purpose for your build.
+- Consult your VCS provider's permissions for your organization (if you are in an organizations) and try to follow the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+- Use Restricted Contexts with Github Teams to share environment variables with a select security group.
+Read through the [contexts]({{ site.baseurl }}/2.0/contexts/#restricting-a-context) document to learn more.
+- Ensure you audit who has access to SSH keys in your organization.
+- Ensure that your team is using Two-Factor Authentication (2FA) with your VCS ([Github 2FA](https://help.github.com/en/articles/securing-your-account-with-two-factor-authentication-2fa), [Bitbucket](https://confluence.atlassian.com/bitbucket/two-step-verification-777023203.html)).
+- If your project is open source and public, please make note of whether or not you want to share your environment variables.
+On CircleCI, you can change a project's settings to control whether your environment variables can pass on to _forked versions of your repo_.
+This is **not enabled** by default.

 ## See Also
 {:.no_toc}